MarkhamLee/computer-vision-demo-reel/README.md

 ### YOLOv8 People counting and tracking

 Counting people as they move past a certain point or "border line" in a video.
 E.g., people passing the line from the left are entering an area and people passing the line from the right are leaving it.
-The generated data payload includes ingress count, egress count, fps and the total people in the frame at a given time.
+The entry/exit data, total number of people in the frame, and FPS is collected into a JSON payload for sharing/transmitting with other systems.

 ![People Counting GIF](images/people_counter_detections.gif)

+**Note #1:** the line in the center is generated automatically by calculating the midpoint of the image and then drawing the line on each frame.
+In an actual implementation the line could be moved to where it best fits the use case(s).

-**Note:** in a real life implementation the org would already have video systems in place, so we probably wouldn't render video with detections, we would instead just make the data available.
+**Note #2:** in a real life implementation the org would already systems/technology in place that display and store video, so we probably wouldn't render/show video with detections, we would instead just make the data available for later view/analysis.

+### YOLOv8 Mult-Class Counting

+Counting entrances and exits for several different things or classes, think cars going by, people, people on bycycles, dogs, etc. Similar to the above, the demo generates a JSON payload with entry/exit data for each class, and there is an alternate version that transmits data via MQTT to be recorded in InfluxDB for display via Grafana.